John I, Lord of Ligny

 John I of Luxembourg (Jean I^{er} de Luxembourg; died: 17 May 1364), was a Lord of Ligny, Beauvoir, Roussy and La Roche from the House of Luxembourg.
 He was a son of Lord Waleran II and his wife, Guyotte of Lille.
 He was a 3rd generation descendant of Henry V, Count of Luxembourg.

-Around 1330 he married Alix of Dampierre (d.
+Around 1330 John married Alix of Dampierre (d.
 1346), the heiress of Guy of Dampierre-Richebourg.
 Their children were: